Nathanima1/7-Eleven/README.md

 [7-Eleven Prototype](https://xd.adobe.com/view/ccbb0f26-b32a-48f4-6349-7953a7754855-ba8a/?fullscreen)

-Here are a collection of some of my recent projects:

-7-Eleven Redesign

 Project Role: Lead UX Designer

 Objective: Create the new 7-Eleven app (4 apps-in-1).
 App worked like a dashboard in which 4 services could be toggled.